Skip to Content

 How to Save Money on Food while Traveling

-People love to eat good food on vacation, so it’s easy to let food costs get out of hand while on vacation.
+People love to eat good food on vacation, so it’s easy to let restaurant bills get out of hand while on vacation.
 Follow these simple tips to save money on food while traveling:

 food that is worth it on family vacations - sushi

-If the local food is a major part of why you are taking your family to a destination, allocate more of your travel budget to enjoying food.
+If the local food is a major part of your family vacation destination, allocate more of your travel budget to enjoying food.
 But if the food isn’t anything special, don’t waste money unnecessarily at high price, low quality tourist restaurants.

-If you follow our advice and rent a vacation home rental, you’ll enjoy huge savings on food by having the ability to cook your own meals.
+If you follow our advice and rent a vacation home rental, you’ll enjoy huge savings on family travel by cooking your own meals.
 When at a vacation rental, we eat breakfast at ‘home’ and pack a healthy lunch to eat while out.
+Then, if it’s worth it, we treat ourselves to a good meal at a great restaurant.

 Unless you are somewhere where restaurant food is super cheap (Thailand, etc.), limit yourself to one restaurant meal a day.
 We usually go to restaurants for dinner as we don’t like to waste sightseeing time going to a slow tourist restaurant in the middle of the day.